stefanholek/term/README.txt

 =======

 Some terminals respond *very* slowly (I am looking at you, Linux).
-It is therefore advisable not to call getyx from time critical code sections. getmaxyx may be almost unusable on some systems, causing the cursor to jump to the bottom-right corner of the screen and back.
+It is therefore advisable not to call getyx from time-critical code sections.